Improving Team Empathy

 Even though this might feel strange and even a bit uncomfortable in the beginning, as everybody shares this, it will become more natural over time.
-When asking this question via messages, for example within Slack, it also gives people the opportunity to think before they write.
-Especially when dealing with feelings, it might be difficult to some to express themselves.
-Remember that not all teams are ready to share their feelings, please take that into account.
+When asking this question via messages, for example, within Slack, it allows people the opportunity to think before they write.
+Especially when dealing with feelings, it might be difficult for some to express themselves.
+Remember that not all teams (including their leadership) are ready to share their feelings; please take that into account.

 How to start?

-As long as there is mutual respect and people feel safe to share their feelings your team can directly benefit from this.
+As long as there is mutual respect, and people feel safe to share their feelings, your team can directly benefit from this.
 Start simple to build trust.
-If your team is not used to share feelings and especially if there are trust issues, then you should definitely first resolve these issues.
+If your team is not used to share feelings and especially if there are trust issues, then you should first address these issues.
 A good leader will recognize these issues and work together to resolve these.
-If there are issues with the leader than a trusted third-party, for example, someone from HR or an external coach, can be used as to help to resolve any issues.
+If there are issues with the leader than a trusted third-party, for example, someone from HR or an external coach can be used to help to resolve any challenges.